elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 * There are two reasons this changed.
 * Clarity
-  - Sending plain text content to API that doesn’t support it returns.
+  - Sending plain text content to API that doesn't support it returns.
 * `Content-Type header [text/plain] is not supported`

 * In Elasticsearch 5 if you sent plain text that started with a curly brace and the letter “a” it would assume it was JSON, but when it tried to parse that, it would fail and the error message would look more like: